Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * A sample alanine scanning input file is shown [here](input_file.md#alanine-scanning)
     * A tutorial on alanine scanning is available [here](examples/Alanine_scanning/README.md)

 `mutant_res` (Default = None.
-Most be defined)
+Must be defined)
 :   Define the specific residue that is going to be mutated.
-Use the following format CHAIN:RESNUM (eg: 'A:350') or CHAIN:RESNUM:INSERTION_CODE if applicable (eg: "A:27:B").
+Use the following format CHAIN/RESNUM (_e.g._: 'A/350') or CHAIN/RESNUM:INSERTION_CODE if applicable (_e.g._: "A/27:B").

     !!! important
         * Only one residue can be mutated per calculation!
         * We recommend using the reference structure (-cr) to ensure the perfect match between the selected residue in the defined structure or topology
-        * This option allow `gmx_MMPBSA` to do the mutation.
+        * Wehn this varibale is defined, `gmx_MMPBSA` performs the mutation.
 This way the user does not have to provide the mutant topology

-    _Changed in v1.4.0: Allow mutation in antibodies since it support insertion code notation_
+    _Changed in v1.4.0: Allows mutation in antibodies since it support insertion code notation_

 `mutant` (Default = "ALA")
 :   Defines the residue that it is going to be mutated for.
-Allowed values are: `"ALA"` or `"A"` for Alanine scanning
+Allowed values are:

+    * `"ALA"` or `"A"`: Alanine scanning
-    and `"GLY"` or `"G"` for Glycine scanning.
+    * `"GLY"` or `"G"`: Glycine scanning

     _Changed in v1.3.0: Change mol (receptor or ligand) by mutant aminoacid (ALA or GLY)_